Preface to “Stories of Geniuses” (Tentative Draft)

 Of these, 34 were women, a slight majority.
 Considering that children’s book editors (such as Ursula and Susan Hirschman) and children’s librarians at that time were all women, the gender ratio among children’s book creators was roughly 50–50.
 In terms of birthplace, over 20% of the creators were born in Europe, a characteristic of the United States as a nation of immigrants.
 In terms of ethnicity, Jewish people made up over a quarter of the creators.
 What explains this?

-Let’s try to place these geniuses in the children’s book world in the context of American history.
+Let’s try placing these geniuses of children’s literature within the broader context of American history.

-Let’s start with Laura Ingalls Wilder.
-She grew up amidst the American westward expansion of the mid-to-late 19th century.
-Janet Sperling Lowry and Fred Gibson also experienced similar pioneering family life.
-However, you’ll notice that Wilder’s “Log Cabin” series appeared after 1932, during the height of the Great Depression.
-It was precisely at this time that such stories resonated widely.
+Starting with Roland Ingalls Wilder, her upbringing was shaped by the westward expansion of the United States in the mid-to-late 19th century.
+Janet Sperber Lowry and Fred Gibson also experienced similar pioneering family life.
+However, you might notice that Wilder’s “Little House” series was published after 1932, during the most difficult years of the Great Depression.
+It is precisely at this time that such stories resonated so widely.

-From the mid-to-late 19th century to the early 20th century, the United States experienced several large-scale waves of immigration, with European Jews being the most prominent.
-While some immigrants were relatively affluent German and Austrian Jews, such as the ancestors of Ruth Kraus and Mary Rogers, many were impoverished Jews from Eastern Europe and Russia, including the fathers of Ezra Jack Kitz, Maurice Sendak, Nat Hentoff, and Shel Silverstein.
-These impoverished Jews primarily clustered in the slums of Lower Manhattan and Brooklyn in New York City, later dispersing to cities like Boston and Chicago.
-The two world wars, fought primarily in Europe, drove a significant number of European cultural elites across the ocean to the United States.
-Figures like Isaac Singer, H.A. and Margaret Ray, Maya Wojciechowska, and Leo Lionni fled to the United States.
-After the wars, figures like Tommy Unger, Eric Carle, and Anita Lobel, who had endured the hardships of war, immigrated to the United States.
-Although the two world wars and the Great Depression in between brought great economic impact to the United States, they actually provided excellent development opportunities for this large immigrant country, even in the field of children’s books.
+From the mid-19th century to the early 20th century, the United States experienced several large-scale waves of immigration, with European Jews being the most prominent.
+Among the immigrants were relatively wealthy German and Austrian Jews, such as the ancestors of Ruth Krauss and Mary Rogers, but many more were impoverished Jews from Eastern Europe and Russia, such as the fathers of Ezra Jack Gitzo, Maurice Sendak, Nat Hentoff, and Shel Silverstein.
+These impoverished Jews primarily clustered in the slums of Lower Manhattan and Brooklyn, later dispersing to cities like Boston and Chicago.
+The two World Wars, primarily fought in Europe, further drove a large number of European cultural elites to the United States.
+Isaac Singer, H.A.
+Ray and Margaret Ray, Maya Wojciochska, and Leo Lionni, among others, essentially fled to America.
+After the war, Tommy Ungerer, Eric Carle, Anita Lobel, and others, who had suffered greatly from the conflict, immigrated to the United States.
+The two world wars and the Great Depression that occurred in between, while having a significant economic impact on the United States, actually provided this immigrant nation with excellent development opportunities, even in the field of children’s books.

-None of this is accidental.
-When we place the paths of these geniuses on the backdrop of history, everything seems natural.
+This is no accident.
+When we place the trajectories of these geniuses before the backdrop of history, everything seems natural.

 Maverick geniuses

-However, while it is said that heroes are made by the times—that special figures always emerge in certain eras—why did these particular individuals emerge?
-There must be some mystery involved.
+However, while it is said that heroes are made by the times—some special figures always emerge in a particular era—why are these the specific people who emerge?
+There must be some mystery behind it.

-In this book, we’ve compiled a resume for each genius, assuming they were looking for a job.
-Imagined, it would be a portfolio of impressive experiences.
-But in reality, most of these individuals’ resumes, judging solely by their family background, education, and work experience, are largely unremarkable.
-On the job market, they’d be nothing more than a potential office clerk or graphic designer.
+In this book, we’ve compiled a resume for each genius, imagining them applying for jobs.
+We envisioned these resumes as boasting enviable experiences, but in reality, most resumes, judging solely from family background, education, and work experience, are quite unremarkable.
+In the job market, they’d likely be just candidates for office clerks or graphic designers.
 For example, H.A.
-Ray dropped out of college, and his primary job experience was selling bathtubs.
-Sendak only had a high school diploma, attended a few night art classes, and his primary job experience was decorating windows in a toy store.
-Silverstein struggled in college, drew comics while in the military, and initially ran a hot dog stand after his discharge.
-EB White, despite attending the prestigious Cornell University, changed jobs at least five times within four years of graduation, either quitting or being fired.
-In short, before reaching their peak in life, most of these individuals experienced similarly chaotic lives, some even struggling to make ends meet for nearly half their lives.
+Ray dropped out of college, and his main work experience was selling bathtubs; Sandak only had a high school diploma, attended a few nights of art school, and his main work experience was window decorating a toy store; Silverstein also struggled in college, drew comics during his military service, and after his discharge, worked as a hot dog stand owner; E.B.
+White, despite attending the prestigious Cornell University, changed jobs at least five times in four years after graduation, either resigning or being fired… In short, before reaching their peak, most of these individuals lived ordinary, aimless lives, some even struggling to make ends meet for nearly half their lives.
 Yet, they all ultimately surpassed themselves.
 What’s the secret?

-While these “geniuses” are at the top of the children’s book world, their works captivating and captivating, captivating countless children worldwide, they almost all possess a few “quirks,” and the greater their achievements, the more pronounced their quirks.
-Of course, the “quirks” mentioned here simply describe their uniqueness.
-Some of these “quirks” are, from any perspective, perfectly healthy.
-For example, Roland, a pioneer farmer, constantly wrote in his spare time, a habit of writing that can be considered a virtue.
-Similarly, M.E.
-Kerr’s penchant for self-given pseudonyms, which stemmed from simple financial necessity, has gradually become a cherished virtue.
-However, when these “quirks” reach deeper levels, challenging the stubborn ethics of their societies, they often become embroiled in conflict and controversy.
-This is precisely the most intriguing aspect of the stories of these geniuses: landmark works often emerge from controversy, and when they ultimately overcome it, they emerge stronger and more powerful.
+Don’t be fooled by the fact that these “geniuses” are top figures in the children’s book world, and their works are so captivating, especially for so many children worldwide.
+Almost every one of them has some “quirks,” and often, the greater their achievements, the more pronounced these quirks become.
+Of course, “quirks” here simply refers to their uniqueness.
+Some of these quirks are perfectly healthy from any perspective.
+For example, Romain Rolland, a pioneering farmer, always wrote diligently in his spare time—a writing habit that can be considered a virtue.
+M.E.
+Kerr’s pen name preference, originating from necessity, gradually became a celebrated story.
+However, once these quirks delve deeper, even challenging the entrenched ethical values of society, they often become embroiled in conflict and controversy.
+This is precisely what makes the stories of these geniuses so intriguing; landmark works often emerge from controversy, and when they ultimately overcome it, they become even more powerful.

-In the words of the restless Eva Golian: “People who are naturally gentle, calm, and don’t cause trouble, who always stay away from violent emotions and evil temptations — people who have never had to fight side by side with angels at night and win with a limp until dawn — these people can never become great saints.”
+In the words of the restless Eva Gallian: “Those who are born gentle, calm, and free from trouble, who are always able to stay away from violent emotions and evil temptations—those who never have to fight alongside angels at night and win with a limp at dawn—can never become great saints.”

 Growth in various forms

-Everyone who participated in compiling the information and writing the stories of these geniuses in this book is a parent.
-We can’t help but want to explore their growth paths in the hope of learning from them.
+Every participant in compiling the information and writing the stories of these geniuses in this book is a parent of one of the children.
+We couldn’t help but want to explore their growth path in the hope of learning something from them.

-Overall, the paths of these geniuses’ development vary widely.
-Some came from well-off families, but those raised in such privileged circumstances seem more prone to rebellion, such as Clement Hurd and Mary Rogers.
-Others, like Ezra Jack Keates, came from relatively difficult backgrounds but nonetheless developed resilience, a skill that was evident in their upbringing.
-Overall, however, the economic circumstances of these geniuses varied widely, with more affluent families tending to have a stronger artistic atmosphere, while less affluent families appear to have closer relationships.
-We often see that in less affluent families, the bonds between siblings are often stronger.
-While parents may be unable to care for their children due to financial difficulties, the influence they exert on each other is immeasurable.
-The influence and support of their brothers played a crucial role in the development of individuals like Singer, Syd, White, Gibson, DeJong, and Keates.
+In summary, the paths to success for these geniuses are incredibly diverse.
+Some came from very wealthy families, but geniuses raised in privileged circumstances often seem more prone to rebellion, such as Clement Hurd and Mary Rogers.
+Others came from impoverished backgrounds, but this fostered resilience, like Ezra Jack Kitz.
+Generally speaking, however, most of these geniuses came from families with modest economic circumstances.
+Wealthier families tended to have a stronger artistic atmosphere, while those less affluent seemed to have closer family bonds.
+We often see that in less affluent families, the bonds between siblings are often deeper.
+Parents may be preoccupied with making a living, but the influence between the children is immeasurable.
+In the development of Singer, Syd, White, Gibson, Dejoun, and Kitz, the influence and support from their siblings played a crucial role.

 《天才们的那些事儿》序言(暂定稿)